 - Edna Osepans, LCSW, Clinical Social Worker, UCLA Health

 - During this time of heightened health concern, BCHD is available to offer help and support.
-If you or someone you know in the Beach Cities needs assistance with errands, health-related information or referrals, please call our Assistance, Information & Referral line at 310-374-3426, ext.
-256, 8:30 a.m. - 5 p.m. or submit an online request
+If you or someone you know in the Beach Cities needs assistance with errands, health-related information or referrals, please call our Assistance, Information & Referral line at 310-374-3426, and press option 1, 8:30 a.m. - 5 p.m. or submit an online request

 - For information related to mental health and social-emotional health for youth and adults, support groups and emergency services, visit https://bchd.org/resources